ayushraina10/SGTS/README.md

 ## Running
 1. Download or clone the repository.
-2. Add environment in Env folder
+2. Add environment in Env folder.
+3. Edit Policy architecture as per environment requirements
+4.

 * A full list of parameters
   * --model: MCTS model to use (currently support WU-UCT and UCT).